-Sports Medicine Physical Therapy for kids and student athletes, rehabilitation, Phoenix, Arizona
+Sports Medicine Physical Therapy for Kids and Student Athletes

 The Frances H. McClelland Rehabilitation Program at Phoenix Children's Hospital is made up of a comprehensive team of pediatric trained physicians, nurses, and therapists who care only for growing children.
 Among the specialties of our rehab program for kids is Sports Medicine Physical Therapy - offering services tailored specifically to the needs of injured student athletes.